cargilgar/Smart-Alarm-using-tinyML/README.md

 A major challenge is to shrink down a reasonable ML model (to less than 1 MB of size) that still carries out predictions with high accuracy, low latency and low power consumption.

-## Additions and features
-BLE to send a daily report to the smart-phone.

 ## Version/Date:

 19/08/2021